Where to stay in Chamonix – The 7 best towns in the valley

 Les Tines

-- Best place to stay in Chamonix Valley for a quiet time, easy access to both Chamonix Town and Argentière
+- Best place for a quiet time, easy access to both Chamonix and Argentière

 Pros